taylorsmcclure/process-memory-monitor/README.md

 ### Assumptions

-* Each host we are collecting memory from are running Ubuntu 18.04 LTS.
+* Each host we are collecting memory from is running Ubuntu 18.04 LTS.
 If this was going through a production readiness checklist, I would take inventory of all the hosts it will be deployed to, then create an end-to-end test running the collection script against them.

 * The statsd collector will need to listen on udp 8125 and sync its data to graphite periodically.
 I used the [suggested stack](https://github.com/taylorsmcclure/synthesize) with some minor tweaks on my fork.

-* For the user to test the script the need an AWS account and IAM credentials that have EC2 and VPC access.
+* For the user to test the script they need an AWS account and IAM credentials that have EC2 and VPC access.

 * The user running the script is on OS X. I did not test this with Windows 10.
 The Makefile and bash scripts may not work.